junior-devleague-educators/js-arrays/README.md

 1. Get the length of the array and store it in a variable.

 2. Access the array and store each animal in it's own variable.
 You should have 7 total variables.

+#### Stretch Goals

+Using the variables you previously made to store individual animals, recreate the following sentences:

+1. "Black Rhinos have three toes."

+2. "Other than primates, Sea otters are one of few mammals known to use tools."

+3. "Sumatra is the last place on Earth that Orangutans, Rhinos, and Tigers live together."

+4. "As roaming herbivores, Gorillas play a vital role in seed dispersal."

+5. "In the summer, Snow Leopards may climb as high as 5000 meters above sea level!"